Virtual-/JadedBot/README.md

 The following two are only necessary if you want reddit functionality.
 If you want that follow this [guide](https://praw.readthedocs.io/en/latest/getting_started/authentication.html).

+At this point we should create a virtual environment with the command `$ python -m venv .` and then activate into this environment with `$ source ./bin/activate` whenever you'd like to start the bot.

+Your shell prompt should now being with `(JadedBot)` which indicates we're inside the virtual environment.
+Once you know you're in the environment then we need to install the required packages with: `$ pip install -r requirements.txt`

-Start up the program with `$ python3 jaded.py`.
+To start up the program use `$ python jaded.py`.
 It's best to run this in the background somehow, there are various ways to do this on Linux/BSD systems with GNU Screen, Tmux or simply running `$ python3 jaded.py &`.

+##### Updating pip packages

+You may find that packages can get out of date.
+To update simply run `$ pip freeze | cut -d= -f1 | xargs -n1 pip install -U` while in the virtual environment.

 #### Windows

+WARNING: This windows part may be out of date and may need a rewrite

 ##### Visual C++
 First we are going to need to install Visual C++ 14.0 or greater found here: https://visualstudio.microsoft.com/visual-cpp-build-tools/